 Moving to EKS Audi Sport in 2018

 Hoonigan Racing Division left World RX in 2018 but Bakkerud easily found a new team.
 He joined Mattias Ekstrom in his private team supported by Audi Sport.
-His new race car is an Audi S1 EKS RX quattro.
+His new race car was the #13 Audi S1 EKS RX quattro.